-According to the American Dental Education Association (ADEA), the average debt per graduating senior is $287,331 (according to a 2017 survey).
+The average debt per graduating senior in 2022 was $293,900, according to the American Dental Education Association (ADEA).
 This high level of debt can jeopardize a new dentist’s ability to choose their

 What Has ASDA Done?